Saifurrahmanemon/SRE-Industries/README.md

 ---

--   full stack app with react, node, express, mongodb and more
--   Modern UI with Night Mode
+✅ Modern UI with Dark Theme<br/>
--   Responsive design With mobile support
+✅ Responsive UI With Better user experience <br/>
--  Dashboard for admins to manage products
+✅ Private dashboard for admins to manage company products<br/>
--  Payment through Stripe
+✅ Payment through Stripe<br/>
--   Easy to use
+✅ Easy to use<br/>
--   100% secure and safe with jwt authorization
+✅ 100% secure and safe with jwt authorization<br/>
--   authentication with firebase and google sign in
+✅ authentication with firebase and google sign in

 ### Technologies